Meet The Team

 Artist in Residence

-Eleni is a teaching artist and founder of Yellow Ladder Studio.
-A graduate of the London School of Economics (PhD, Social Anthropology) and Reed College (BA, Art History), she has spent the majority of her professional life as a higher education administrator (currently serving as Associate Provost at The New School in NYC) even as she has cultivated a lifelong creative arts practice.
-Along the way she obtained Certificates in Fine Arts (Parsons School of Design) and Creative Arts Therapies (The New School).
-Eleni loves to make art in community, sharing her unique approach to art expression and meaning making that incorporates poetry and learning art techniques to explore values, thoughts and feelings .
-Eleni is delighted to serve as the inaugural Artist-in-Residence at Robin Heller International, where she facilitates professional development workshops based on art-making and conversation that support and honor commitments to social justice.
+Eleni Zatz Litt (EZL Studio) is a teaching artist, anthropologist and lifelong learner.
+A graduate of the London School of Economics (PhD, Social Anthropology) and Reed College (BA, Art History), she has spent the majority of her professional life in higher education (currently serving as Associate Provost at The New School in NYC) even as she has cultivated a lifelong creative arts practice.
+Along the way she has obtained Certificates in Fine Arts (Parsons School of Design) and Creative Arts Therapies (The New School).
+Eleni loves to make art in community, sharing her unique approach to art expression and meaning-making that incorporates poetry as well as a variety of art techniques to explore values, thoughts and feelings.
+She is particularly interested in the creative process as a mechanism of self-care and healing that can foster feelings of wholeness, connection and well being.
+Along the way she supports and encourages workshop participants to meet the inevitable obstacles that can emerge as a natural part of the creative process.
+Eleni has shown her work in numerous group shows as well as a solo show in Princeton, NJ.
+Eleni is delighted to serve as the inaugural Artist-in-Residence at Robin Heller International, where she facilitates professional development workshops based on artmaking and conversation that support and honor commitments to equity and social justice.

 +1 215 292 7476